NinjaBunny9000/DeepThonk/README.md

 >**This README is a wip!**

-Deepthonk is a Twitch chat bot, written in Python, that provides supplementary features such as sound effects, unique moderation tools, OBS scene & source control, Philips HUE integration, & stream-event reactions.
+Deepthonk is a Twitch chat bot, written in Python, that provides supplementary features such as sound effects, unique moderation tools, OBS scene & source **control**, Philips HUE integration, & stream-event reactions.

 _** Now with added sass! **_